 Once we have fought back geographical and prioritization limits and have bots in place so that all users can meaningfully control their own interactions with the global knowledge network, we still come up against limits that restrict which information you can share and what you can create based on how you obtained the information.
 We'll first look at copyright and patent laws and suggest policies for reducing how much these limit the knowledge loop.
 Then we'll turn to confidentiality and privacy laws.

 Earlier I remarked how expensive it was to make a copy of a book when human beings literally had to copy it one letter at a time.
 Eventually we invented the printing press, and after that moveable type.
 Together the two provided for much faster and cheaper reproduction of information.
-Even back then, governments and also the church saw this as a threat to their authority, predating attempts to censor the web by some xxx years.
-Their solution was simple: License printers.
-If you wanted to operate a press, if you wanted the right to make copies, you needed the government's approval.
+Even back then, governments and also the church saw this as a threat to their authority; in England, the Licensing of the Press Act of 1662 predated attempts to censor the web by more than 300 years .
+Their solution was simple: license printers.
+If you wanted to operate a press, and if you wanted the right to make copies, you needed the government's approval.
 You received it in exchange for agreeing to censor content critical of the government or that ran counter to church teachings.
 And that's the origin of copyright.

 Over time, as economies grew and publishing companies emerged as business enterprises, copyright became commercially meaningful, less as an instrument of government control and more as a source of profit.
 The logic runs like this: “If I have the copyright to a specific material, then you cannot make copies of it, which means that I essentially have a monopoly in providing this content.
 I am the only one allowed to produce and sell copies of it.”